sourcebroker/deployer-extended-typo3-tasks/README.md

 ## What does it do?

-This package takes TYPO3 cli commands and typo3_console commands and make them available as deployer tasks.
-The mapping of commands is made automatically which means all commands of currently loaded TYPO3 extensions are available also (by typo3_console).
+This package takes TYPO3 cli commands (since TYPO3 8.7) and typo3_console commands and make them available as deployer tasks.
+The mapping of commands is made automatically which means all commands of currently loaded TYPO3 extensions are available also (by typo3_console mapping).

 ## Installation